The Ole Miss Student Union

 Sense of Community

-We promote an inclusive environment that promotes the “respect for the dignity of each person” while fostering positive relationships through the celebration of individual differences.
+We create a welcoming environment that promotes the “respect for the dignity of each person” while fostering positive relationships through the celebration of individual differences.

 Student Engagement